ThomasRohde/archimate-renderer/README.md

 This automation helps maintain a consistent release process and prepares the repository for the next development cycle.

+### Repository Setup for Automated Releases

+If your repository has branch protection rules (e.g., requiring pull requests for the main branch), you'll need to set up a Personal Access Token (PAT) with the `repo` scope:

+1. Create a PAT in your GitHub account settings (Settings > Developer settings > Personal access tokens)
+2. Add the PAT as a repository secret named `RELEASE_PAT`

+This allows the workflow to push version updates to protected branches.

 ### Manual Releases

 For patch releases or other manual publishing: